SOW: Social Work Courses

 3 sh (may not be repeated for credit)

-SOW 3313 Work With Individuals
+SOW 3313 Principles of Social Work Practice with Individuals

 College of Health, Department of Social Work